Peters & Peters

 Key facts:

-Following an investigation into its compliance with water treatment laws by Ofwat, SWW has proposed a £24 million “enforcement package” aimed at improving its sewage management.
-According to Ofwat, the proposal is both sufficient to secure SWW’s compliance with its legal obligations, and appropriate to accept in lieu of a financial penalty of £19 million (6.5% of SWW’s relevant turnover).
+Following an investigation into its compliance with water treatment laws by Ofwat, SWW proposed a £24 million “enforcement package” aimed at improving its sewage management.
+Ofwat considered the proposal to be both sufficient to secure SWW’s compliance with its legal obligations, and appropriate to accept in lieu of a enforcement order and penalty of £19 million (6.5% of SWW’s relevant turnover).

 In its “minded-to decision”, Ofwat concluded that SWW was in breach of its licence, as well as the Urban Waste Water Treatment (England and Wales) Regulations 1994 and the Water Industry Act 1991.
 Ofwat considered that SWW had failed, in particular, to: